jpquental90/Code-Quiz---edX-Bootcamp-Challenge-5/README.md

 ## Description

 My task was to create a time quiz application that uses local storage to store highscores.
 Some starter code was provided by edX in HTML and CSS files.
-A gif demonstrating the desired local of the final product was provided as a guide.
+A gif demonstrating the desired look of the final product was provided as a guide.

 ## Table of Contents